 If the chafing falls more on your face, Wu has a trick for that, too.
 "Below the face, you can use thicker, waxier products (such as an anti-chafe balm), but these may clog your pores and cause breakouts if you use them on your face," Wu says.
 Instead, she recommends applying a primer to the area before putting on your mask to prevent flaking on your nose, chin, and jawline.
 We suggest trying this lightweight makeup primer that has the added benefit of oil control.

-Apply a Blister Bandage or Primer to Prevent Mask Chafe
+Apply a Blister Bandage

 We touched on barrier creams, but other barriers, like bandages, would also work to prevent irritation caused by a face mask.
 "If you have chafing above your ears caused by earloops from your mask, cut a strip from a blister Band-Aid and put it on the crease above your ears," Wu says.